 Can my AR-15 chambered in 5.56 NATO shoot .223 ammo?

 Yes, but the reverse is not true.
 If your AR-15's barrel is chambered for .223 Remington, we strongly recommend against chambering and firing 5.56 NATO rounds.
 Slight differences between both cartridges may cause a catastrophic failure in your firearm.
 This may result in serious injury or death.

 We've written in-depth guides that cover virtually every component of the AR platform, from muzzle to buttstock.
 We recommend starting here: How to Build an AR-15 (The Complete Parts Guide).
 Within this guide are additional links to guides that cover barrels, receivers, gas systems, buffers, twist rates, bolt carriers, and all other parts you must know in order to build a reliable, accurate rifle.

-How can I contact AR-15 Lower Receivers or find more information regarding my order?
+How can I find out more info about my order?

 How do I cancel my order?